Human rights in Jamaica: Slavery

 Even though slavery was abolished in 1833, there remained a systematic failure to grant equality to the newly freed slaves.
 The underlying motives of Britain was apparent in their immediate efforts to compensate the slave owners first which gave them the power to dictate such institutions as six-year apprenticeships.
+The apprentice system was particularly unpopular among the enslaved, who — unlike their owners — received no compensation.
+Faced with protests, a resolution was passed on August 1, 1838, immediately releasing all "apprentices" regardless of position from all obligations to their former masters.

 In 1865 the Morant Bay Rebellion marked a moment in Jamaican history when the dialogue between the government and the oppressed reached a fever pitch, led by Baptist deacon and activist Paul Bogle.
 There was confusion between the poor black population and the Maroon population as to where the stronger Maroons' allegiance lay during the siege.
 It has been said that the Maroons ultimately made a decision to support the British in quelling the uprising on the premise that they wanted to stay loyal to the original treaties between the government and the early Maroon population.
 John Stuart Mill's social influence on the Jamaican government system was profound because he headed the now defunct Jamaica Committee, which helped create a necessary process of intervention on the behalf of the governed and oppressed that would put into question and challenge the necessity of excessive punitive actions against opposition; ultimately, this helped foster the growing sentiment of freedom of speech.

 Politics

 Political developments

-Sir John Peter Grant and Sir Henry Wylie Norman had important roles in reshaping the government structure in Jamaica.
-Their roles in restructuring and reforming the British government system helped modernize Jamaica and pave the way for a new independent party system.
+Sir John Peter Grant and Sir Henry Wylie Norman contributed in restructuring and reforming the British government system to modernize Jamaica and pave the way for a new independent party system.

-In the 1930s, with the activism of labor organizers and unions, the labor movement started and Jamaica gained a greater degree of political control.
+In the 1930s, with the activism of organizers and unions, the labor movement started and Jamaica gained a greater degree of political control.
 This saw the development of a duopoly which was composed of two labor organized parties: the People's National Party; led by Norman Manley in 1938, and the Jamaica Labour Party; led by Alexander Bustamante in 1943.
 In the mid-1940s, the JLP and Bustamante held the majority in Jamaica's limited-autonomy government under the authority of the Colonial office in London and the governor for a decade.
 Then in 1955 the PNP and Manley gained back the majority.
 In 1961, Jamaicans favored the stand-alone sovereignty government status proposed by Alexander Bustamante and the JLP to the Federation status proposed by Norman Manley and the PNP.